-"Drivers have to be given notice they are in an area with speed checks - I don't think there's a difference between a road sign and a person giving a warning."'Lives at risk'
+"Drivers have to be given notice they are in an area with speed checks - I don't think there's a difference between a road sign and a person giving a warning."

 During the checks in Carleton and Thornton, 23 motorists were fined for speeding in known accident hot-spots.

 Police said the majority of those who were fined for flashing their lights were from the local community.

 PC Gray said: "People who flash their headlights at other cars to warn them that there are police officers nearby may think they are doing someone a favour but potentially they are putting lives at risk.

 "Flashing your lights at someone may make them slow down for a second, but it will not make them change their habits in the long run."

 He added: "Speeding motorists need to be stopped and spoken to by officers so that they will seriously consider their irresponsible driving behaviour and hopefully drive more appropriately in the future."